conorpp/classic-core/README.md

+# This Terra Classic fork

+This was forked to remove a number of dependencies that conflict with other cosmos chains.
+This package can then more easily be used as a definition for types.
+Is it not able to do anything else.

 ## What is Terra Classic?

 **[Terra](https://terra.money)** is a public, open-source blockchain protocol that provides fundamental infrastructure for a decentralized economy and enables open participation in the creation of new financial primitives to power the innovation of money.